Examples

 serve

-Start a development server with live reload:
+Start a development server with live reload (enabled by default):

 hwaro serve